 So the walk-in lottery permit option quickly became regarded as the best percentage chance for obtaining one of these difficult Wave permits.

-Read our in depth guide to Hiking The Wave in Arizona next and you will see why it is so popular.
+Got your permit?
+Read our in depth guide to Hiking The Wave in Arizona next so you can see exactly what is store for your hike.

 Exponential Increase In Daily Permits 2021